-In response to the recent consultation on Relationships Education, Relationships in Sex Education and Health Education in England the Government has announced that three new subjects will be universal from 2020 to ensure pupils have the skills to develop mental and physical wellbeing.
+At the end of March, the House of Commons approved the Relationships Education, Relationships in Sex Education and Health Education in England regulations for 2019.
+The Government has announced that three new subjects will be universal from 2020 to ensure pupils have the skills to develop mental and physical wellbeing.
 While early-adopter schools will begin teaching new content from September 2019, schools must now open the conversation around age-appropriate education and inclusive curriculums.

 Join us in May to hear from leading experts on the new compulsory curriculum for Relationships Education, RSE and Health Education for Primary and Secondary Schools.

 - Overview of Government consultation response to Relationships Education, Relationships and Sex Education and Health Education in England.

 - Understanding the requirements for primary and secondary schools

 - Setting out a roadmap: ensuring you’re on track for 2019